Coinbase Pro (GDAX) vs Coinbase

 This is how you place a standard limit order.
 It is also possible to use advanced options with limit orders.
 You will see the advanced drop down box just above the place order button.

-The advanced options available to us are as follows:
+The advanced options available to us relate to the time and execution of the order and are as follows:

 - Good till cancelled – This kind of order will sit on the books indefinitely, until the order is filled or you decide to cancel it if the price is never heard.
 This is the default